carlperera/E23/README.md

 min_line_length = minimum pixel length for lines to be detected using Hough Transform

 # PLEASE NOTE CHANGING THE CAMERA FRAME RESOLUTION WILL REQUIRE RECALIBRATING ALL OF THE MINAREA AND MAXAREA AND RADIUS VALS.

+# Milestone 2
+## Delivery to collection box
+1. How to make